 Tip: Canton Road and its hub of designer stores are right outside of Harbour City, where you can shop Louis Vuitton’s largest store in Asia and Chanel’s Asia flagship store in addition to an enormous duty-free DFS Galleria.

 Pacific Place is the luxury shopping mall that the Admiralty hotels (Island Shangri-La, Upper House, Conrad, and JW Marriott) are connected to.
 This provides enormous convenience for guests as there is no need to go outside to grab necessities or get to the MTR station (also inside the mall).

 Anchored by Lane Crawford department store, you’ll find the likes of Chanel, Tod’s, a chemist, and even an AMC movie theater.
 On the ground floor is a gourmet grocery store and food hall called Great.
 Take the escalators up to L4 (near Great), and you’ll see another set of escalators leading to Hong Kong Park.

 MTR Station: Central, Exit G

-The Landmark Mandarin Oriental, Hong Kong and Harvey Nichols anchor Landmark Atrium, the central hub of luxury stores ranging from Gucci to Vivienne Tam that surround a grand atrium that is home to elaborate displays during holidays and special events.
+The Landmark Mandarin Oriental, Hong Kong and Harvey Nichols anchor Landmark Atrium, the central hub of luxury stores ranging from Gucci to Vivienne Tam, surrounds a grand atrium home to elaborate displays during holidays and special events.

 Everything Armani exists in Landmark Chater with separate stores for Armani Fiori (gorgeous flower arrangements), Emporio Armani, Giorgio Armani Beauty, EA7, and more.
 Some locals call it the “Armani Building” or by its old name Chater House.